Misra-Praveen/Online-Library/README.md

 # # 📚 Online Library System

-An online book management system built with **React**, **Redux**, and **React Router**.
-Allows users to browse, add books with form validation and dynamic routes.
+A React-based Online Library System where users can browse, add, and explore books across various categories such as Fiction, Non-Fiction, Biography, and more.

 ## 🚀 Features

-- Add books
+- Add new books with details: title, author, category, image, rating, and description
-- Form validation
-- Browse by category
+- Browse all books
+- View details of a selected book
-- Dynamic book detail pages
+- Recently added book section
+- Form validation for all inputs
+- Not Found page for undefined routes
-- Persistent state with Redux
+- Redux Toolkit for state management
+- React Router DOM for routing
+- Tailwind CSS for styling

 ## 🧑‍💻 Tech Stack